etcd-io/website/content/en/docs/v3.6/op-guide/security.md

 For convenience, the [cfssl] tool provides an easy interface to certificate generation, and we provide an example using the tool [here][tls-setup].
 Alternatively, try this [guide to generating self-signed key pairs][tls-guide].

+The list of flags provided below may not be up-to-date due to ongoing development changes.
+For the latest available flags, run `etcd --help` or refer to the [etcd help][].

 ## Basic setup

 etcd takes several certificate related configuration options, either through command-line flags or environment variables: